ahrendsen/colorblind/README.md

 The "integrated" solution will change the default plot options for a program so that it will always create material that is colorblind friendly.

+The first step in implementing any of these is to first send an email to the provider of your software and request that they change the default sequence to be colorblind friendly.
+The majority of the population will only use them if they are the defaults, and only the software providers can accomplish this.

 # Sources
 Credit should be given where it is due.
 I have not developed any of these color schemes, I am merely trying to organize them into a format that is easily accessible for all creators.
 The following is a list of sources where I got these palettes.
 They are organized roughly by when I became aware of them.